-- 17. The proposal to amend IHO Resolution 2/2007 will ensure that changes to IHO technical standards are standardised according to agreed principles and include appropriate consultation processes as envisaged in the existing Resolution. - 18.
-The general process diagram shown in the proposed amendment is based primarily on existing practices; therefore, there should be no adverse impacts (but see next paragraph concerning IHO publication S-4- Chart Specifications for the IHO and Regulations for International (INT) Charts). - 19.
-In the case of the extensive and ongoing revision to S-4 Chart Specifications for the IHO and Regulations for International (INT) Charts, it is proposed that the existing approval arrangements set out in S-4 Part B-160 and accepted by Member States remain in force until the current major revision of S-4 is completed (estimated to complete in 2012).
+4. In considering the proposed changes to IHO Resolution 2/2007, the HSSC considered that the revisions should not, at this stage, apply to the extensive and ongoing revision to S-4 - Chart Specifications for the IHO and Regulations for International (INT) Charts.
+Instead, the existing approval arrangements set out in Spec.
+B-160 of S-4 and accepted by Member States should remain in force until the current major revision of S-4 is completed, which is expected in 2012.
 This will avoid changing a well-established and accepted practice midway through the revision process.